What is the Graduate Writing Coach?

 Successful sessions typically address global issues first (larger issues in writing related to answering the prompt/assignment, thesis statement, argumentation, organization and logical structure of arguments, incorporating sources, coherence, and unity).
 Similarly, students who come prepared with specific questions about their writing typically leave the meetings with practical strategies that they can then employ when writing on their own.
 Pertinent documents such as assignment prompt, primary and/or secondary sources, samples (if available) can be helpful during the session, though not required.

 In 50-minutes, it is typical to read and revise about 4-5 pages of a text, depending on the issues that may be apparent in the text.
 Each session–just as each writer–is different and develops at its own pace.
 Conferences are not proofreading or copyediting sessions, though grammar and style are valid and welcome topics of discussion.
-The Writing Coach provides non-evaluative feedback (as in no comments about what grade the assignment could get); rather, the Writing Coach provides feedback on the degree of which the assignment fulfills assignment requirements, meets genre expectations and academic conventions, and employs rhetorical features of the text to meet its purpose.
+The Writing Coach provides non-evaluative feedback (as in no comments about what grade the assignment could get); rather, the Writing Coach provides feedback on the degree to which the assignment fulfills assignment requirements, meets genre expectations and academic conventions, and employs rhetorical features of the text to meet its purpose.

 At the end of each session, the Writing Coach and the student will decide on action items to complete before the next appointment or before submitting the assignment.